 - English will become an official language in more countries worldwide.

-- Without fluent English skills, it will become increasingly difficult to find a good job.
+- Without fluent English skills, finding a good job will become increasingly difficult.
 Fluent, accent-free, and natively idiomatic English skills will become a minimum requirement for a successful corporate career.

 - Fewer and fewer English-language publications, especially books, will be translated into different local languages; English skills will be essential for gaining access to literary and scientific knowledge.

-- Even in non-English-speaking countries, English will be adapted as a business language for all corporate divisions and subsidiaries worldwide.
+- English will be adapted as a business language for all corporate divisions and subsidiaries worldwide even in non-English-speaking countries.

 - Thanks to the common business language, national job markets will merge into a global resource pool.